 Pursuant to the provisions of Section 504 of the Rehabilitation Act of 1973, and the Individuals with Disabilities Education Act (IDEA), the Clark County School District is ready, willing, and able to identify every qualified student with disabilities residing in the District and determine the need for special education, related services, and/or accommodations.
-If you have questions regarding this notification, please contact the site administration of the zoned school or Executive Director, Office of Compliance and Monitoring, Student Services Division, by phone at 702-799-1020, or by email at 0135-ocm@nv.ccsd.net.

 The Student Services Division (SSD) operates Child Find, which identifies students in Clark County, ages three to 21, who are not enrolled in public school and may be eligible for special education services.
 Such students may be preschoolers or enrolled in private school, reside in hospitals, or homeless.
 Recommendations to parents for assessments often come from community agencies, educational, medical personnel, and preschool or daycare centers.
+Parents, quardians, or surrogates are encouraged to initiate requests for evaluations and/or assessments.